rancher/rancher.github.io/rancher/v1.5/en/upgrading/index.md

 ---
 title: Upgrading Rancher
-layout: rancher-default-v1.4
+layout: rancher-default-v1.5
-version: v1.4
+version: v1.5
 lang: en
-redirect_from:
+#redirect_from:
-  - /rancher/latest/en/upgrading/
+#  - /rancher/latest/en/upgrading/
 ---

 ## Upgrading Rancher Server
 ---

-> **Note:** If you are upgrading to v1.4.x, please read our release notes on [v1.4.0](https://github.com/rancher/rancher/releases/tag/v1.4.0) regarding what to expect for this upgrade.
+> **Note:** If you are upgrading to v1.5.x, please read our release notes on [v1.5.0](https://github.com/rancher/rancher/releases/tag/v1.5.0) regarding what to expect for this upgrade.

 Depending on how you installed Rancher server, your upgrade steps may vary.